octo-cli/octo-cli/docs/operations.md

 **Warning:** The self-hosted runners API for organizations is currently in public beta and subject to change.

 Lists all self-hosted runners for an organization.
 Anyone with admin access to the organization can use this endpoint.
-GitHub Apps must have the `self-hosted runners:read` organization permission to use this endpoint.

 ### parameters